-The requirements set forth in this document will assist Information Assurance Managers (IAMs), Information Assurance Officers, and System Administrators (SAs) in support of protecting DOD network infrastructures.
+The requirements set forth in this document will assist Information Assurance Managers (IAMs), Information Assurance Officers (IAOs), Network Security Officers (NSOs), and System Administrators (SAs) in support of protecting DOD network infrastructures.

-The requirements in this document will be employed at the boundary between DOD private LANs and all WAN connections such as the Non-classified (but Sensitive) Internet Protocol Routing Network (NIPRNet), Secret Internet Protocol Router Network (SIPRNet) and the Internet.
+The requirements in this document will be employed at the boundary between DOD private LANs and all WAN connections such as the Un-classified (but Sensitive) Internet Protocol Routing Network (NIPRNet), and Secret Internet Protocol Router Network (SIPRNet).
 The document will also assist in identifying external security exposures created when the site is connected to at least one Information System (IS) outside the site's control.